ceph-korea/ceph-korean-doc/ceph-korean-doc/rados/api/librados-intro.rst

  Introduction to librados
 ==========================

-The :term:`Ceph Storage Cluster` provides the basic storage service that allows :term:`Ceph` to uniquely deliver **object, block, and file storage** in one unified system.
+The :term:`Ceph 스토리지 클러스터` provides the basic storage service that allows :term:`Ceph` to uniquely deliver **object, block, and file storage** in one unified system.
 However, you are not limited to using the RESTful, block, or POSIX interfaces.
 Based upon :abbr:`RADOS (Reliable Autonomic Distributed Object